Airline Finance – Guide to Financing a Commercial FleetNovember 30, 2019

 - Payment acceptance

-The airline’s CFO should want to streamline financial processes, from acquisition of aircraft through revenue generation.
-To succeed, CFOs should explore three basic goals:
+The airline’s CFO should streamline financial processes, from the acquisition of aircraft through revenue generation.
+In order to succeed, CFOs should explore three basic goals:

 - They should pay more attention to financial processes in order to improve the bottom line.